ZaidShaikh-2005/ZaidShaikh-2005/README.md

 I'm **Zaid Shaikh**, a **B.Tech EXTC student at SPIT** and a Software Developer passionate about building practical, real-world technology solutions.

-I enjoy working across **software, embedded systems, IoT and AI/ML**, combining hardware and software to turn ideas into working products.
+I enjoy working at the intersection of **software, embedded systems, IoT and AI/ML**, combining hardware and software to turn ideas into working products.

 ### 🚀 What I Work With